RepoDynamics/PyPackIT/docs/website/source/manual/install/common/index.md

 (install-codecov)=
 ## CodeCov Account

+To automatically upload your test coverage results to CodeCov:

 1. Create an account on [CodeCov](https://codecov.io/) using your GitHub account.
 2. Install the Codecov GitHub app either by clicking on the ***Configure Codecov's GitHub app*** link on the Codecov website, or directly from the [app page](https://github.com/apps/codecov).
    You can choose to install it for all your repositories or only for the current repository.